UPS Battery Lifecycle — SLA vs Lithium-Ion Myths & Facts

 |---|---|---|---|---|

-Our direct experience confirms what studies and manufacturers have long published: SLA batteries are still favored for many standard installations, but lithium-ion is rapidly becoming the standard for high-availability, low-maintenance applications—especially in XPC UPS systems, which are built to maximize these chemistries’ lifespans.
+Our direct experience confirms what studies and manufacturers have long published: SLA batteries are still favored for many standard installations, but lithium-ion is rapidly becoming the standard for high-availability, low-maintenance applications.
+For deep-dive on the data centre lithium shift see our lithium-ion UPS guide.

 Myth Busting: The Real UPS Battery Lifecycle